jmkgreen/morphia/README.md

+### This Project Has Moved

+Please be aware that this fork has been officially superceded by one driven by MongoDB, Inc.

+As a consequence this fork is really not needed.
+You are strongly encouraged to adopt https://github.com/mongodb/morphia instead.

+Bugs and improvements should be submitted to that project.

+This project will remain here but not actively maintained.

+Once again, please visit https://github.com/mongodb/morphia from now on.

 ### Basic Introduction

 Morphia provides an annotation-driven approach to mapping POJO based entities into and out of MongoDB.
 As such, Morphia is an ODM (or Object Document Mapper).